CaiaTheFireFly/VP-Unpack/README.md

 Usage:

+- Open solution.
+- Build (Delete the ModelExtract and ProcessInfo files if present).
+- Copy the VPPC_OFFSETS.xml from the solution folder to your program root (my bad, will automate this later).
 - Open program.
 - Set your paths in the Settings window.
 - Select a .pkg (only Viva Pinata (PC) at this time).